 Alarm type Alarm reason Short single beep Dive computer is activated.
 Dive computer automatically returns to the TIME mode.
-Three beeps with a three second interval Cylinder pressure reaches 50 bar/725 psi.
-The cylinder pressure display will start to blink.
-Cylinder pressure reaches the selected alarm pressure.
-Calculated remaining air time reaches zero.
-Three beeps with a three second interval and activated backlight No-decompression dive turns into a decompression stop dive.
+Three beeps with a three second interval and activated backlight No-decompression dive turns into a Decompression Stop dive.
 An arrow pointing upwards and the blinking ascent warning ASC TIME will appear.
 Continuous beeps and activated backlight Maximum allowed ascent rate, 10 m per min/33 ft per min, is exceeded.
 Ascent rate bar graph blinks and STOP warning appears.
 Decompression ceiling depth is exceeded.
-An error warning Er and a downward pointing arrow appear.
+An Error warning (Er) and a downward pointing arrow appear.
 You should immediately descend to, or below, the ceiling.
-The instrument will otherwise enter a permanent Error mode within three minutes, indicated by a permanent Er.
+The instrument will otherwise enter a permenant Error mode within three minutes, indicated by a permanent Er symbol.

-You can set alarms for maximum depth, dive time and tank pressure.
+You are able to preset alarms before the dive.
+The programmable alarms can be set for maximum depth, dive time and time.
 See also Section 5.8.
 DIVE mode settings and Section 4.1.
 TIME mode settings.